-At St. John the Evangelist Catholic Academy we know that the cohort of pupils in our provision often have complex needs, our Governing bodies/proprietors are aware of this additional risk of harm that our pupils may be vulnerable to.
+At St. John the Evangelist Catholic Academy we know that the cohort of pupils in our provision often have complex needs, our Directors and Governing body are aware of this additional risk of harm that our pupils may be vulnerable to.

-DfE Guidance
+DfE Guidance: